1. Having an identity is a right

 In the UK, you can have a part-time job from the age of 13; and work full-time from the age of 16.
 However, children of any age can work in television, theatre or modelling.

-Young Scot have a handy video explaining more about what types of work young people can do at what age.
-There are slightly different rules for children in the performing arts and you can have a look at the Scottish Government guidance on working in the performing arts for more information.
+You can have a look at the Scottish Government guidance on working in the performing arts for more information.

-5. Everyone under 18 is covered by the UNCRC.
+5. Everyone under 18 is covered by the UNCRC

 True – but not necessarily everywhere